MiSawa/time-fmt/README.md

   - Era-based formats, namely those starts with `%E` are unsupported.
   - Alternative numeric symbols, namely those starts with `%O` are unsupported.
   - `%z` doesn't work if you passed `PrimitiveDateTime`.
 It'll be substituted to the empty string, as if "no time zone is determinable".
-  - `%Z` works only if you have `timezone_name` feature flag enabled, and passed `PrimitiveDateTime` + `Tz`.
+  - `%Z` works only if you used a function that takes a zone name.
 Otherwise substituted to the empty string, as if "no time zone is determinable".
   - `%` followed by a character that doesn't compose a conversion specifier that *we* support will result into an error.
 - `strptime`-like ones
   - Years has to fit in 4 bytes, i.e. before the year -999 or after the year 9999 are unsupported.